 After surgery, if you require additional surgery in connection with the initial surgery, you should contact us to discuss the additional surgery and apply for further prior approval.
-If the additional treatment relates to a treatment injury refer to page 12 for information.
+If the additional treatment relates to a treatment injury refer to the chart under "How does my Southern Cross policy fit with ACC?" in this section for information.